JacksonChen666/JacksonChen666.github.io/_posts/2021-04-20-how-to-get-out-of-vim-(and-the-basics-of-vim).md

 category: Vim
 author: JacksonChen666
 ---
-Oops, you were accidetally dropped in vim and now can't out.
+Oops, you were accidentally dropped in vim and now can't out.
 But don't hesitate and close the terminal window, you can get out.

 To get out of vim, first confirm you're in normal mode (of vim):